 These questions are meant to be an interview checklist.
 They’re not, however, the questions to ask during the interview itself.
 For those, you want to steer clear of questions that ask the customer to analyze or make conclusions, but rather, you want to ask questions that bring the customer to recount the purchase story.

-Asking the right questions will get the person to recall, in vivid detail, the moments preceding the interview, so you can get to the real mix of emotional and rational motivations.
+Asking the right questions will get the person to recall, in vivid detail, the moments preceding the purchase, so you can get to the real mix of emotional and rational motivations.
 It takes practice.
 If it helps, you can preface the interview by saying that you’re asking questions as if you’re writing a movie script of the purchase story.
 That’s the kind of mindset to be in when interviewing for the purchase story.

 So talk to your paid customers.
 Five to ten interviews should be enough.
 Concentrate on the purchase story to dig out the real motivations and get situational anecdotes.
 You’ll likely find some surprising patterns that way, and at the very least, some juicy anecdotes for your marketing copy.